Qabang/feed-calculator-2/Readme.md

 # Feed Calculator

 - Created 2020-02-28
-Still a work in progress!

-A simple application that will make the calculation of what my horse's feed need.
+A simple application that calculates what my horse's feed needs.

+## Installation

+Checkout the repository and run npm install in the folder. open index.html in your browser and have fun calculating.

 ## Authors